The Touch (2002 film)

+More than two years before its release, it was reported that Lee Chi-Ngai had been chosen to direct the film, starring Michelle Yeoh and produced by Media Asia Group managing director Thomas Chung.
+Miramax also bought the rights to the film in 2001, removing 20 minutes of footage for a 83-minute version and completed the special effects CGI scenes.
+Miramax eventually premiered the film on United States TV channel in 2006.

-The film had a 2005 theatrical release in Japan by Nikkatsu and in Argentina by Buena Vista International.
-The DVD was released in 2003 to 2005 in various European countries, including Germany, the Netherlands, Spain, and Russia.
+The film's producers and distribution company M6 in France encountered conflicts over casting and the cost of the rights.
+It had been passed uncut by the China's national censor, and had a 2005 theatrical release in Japan by Nikkatsu.
+Beside, it released from 2003 to 2005 in various European countries, including Spain and Greece.
+In 2023, The Touch is available for streaming in the United States on Amazon Prime Video and Apple TV app.

+The film was chosen as the Hong Kong entry for Best Foreign Language Film at the 75th Academy Awards but was disqualified for being ineligible, due to the film's language being mainly in English.

 Plot

 The Touch tells the story of a Chinese family of martial artists and acrobats who have been performing for many generations.
 The family are, in secret, guardians of a holy treasure accessible only by a spectacular jump which, to everyone else, is impossible to perform.

 One of the family members (the main character's brother) and his girlfriend are kidnapped by a ruthless treasure hunter (Roxburgh) to procure the priceless relic for him.
 Yeoh's character Pak Yin, with the help of Eric (Chaplin), her master thief ex-boyfriend, pursues them into an ancient desert where legends say the treasure is buried in order to uncover and protect the treasure that her ancestors had sworn to keep safe.
 The action culminates in a climactic sequence set in the booby trapped subterranean Buddhist temple.